List of Tiny Toon Adventures characters: Mary Melody

-Mary Melody (voiced by Cindy McGee in her debut episode "Cross-Country Kitty," and Cree Summer in all other appearances) is a young, African-American girl.
+Mary Melody (voiced by Cindy McGee in 1990 of the original series, Cree Summer in 1990–1994 of the original series) is a young African-American girl.
 Her name is a pun on the Merrie Melodies series of Warner Brothers shorts.
-She may be based on Granny, as she is the human master of Furrball, but she is modeled on the one-shot character So White from the controversial Warner Bros. short "Coal Black and de Sebben Dwarfs".
-She attends Acme Looniversity with the other characters and sometimes hangs out with Babs, Shirley, and Fifi.
-Mary has a sweet disposition with almost everybody, unlike her human counterparts Montana Max and Elmyra Duff (also voiced by Cree Summer).
+She may be based on Granny as she is the human master of Furrball, but she is modeled on the one-shot character So White from the controversial Warner Bros. short "Coal Black and de Sebben Dwarfs".
+Mary attends Acme Looniversity with the other characters and sometimes hangs out with Babs, Shirley, and Fifi.
+Mary has a sweet disposition with almost everybody, unlike her human counterparts Montana Max and Elmyra Duff (voiced by Lenore Zann).
 Mary lives in an apartment building in the city of Acme Acres.

 Bookworm

-Bookworm is a green male worm with large glasses.
+Bookworm (voiced by Frank Welker) is a green male worm with large glasses.
 He is based on the bookworm companion of Sniffles.
 He works at the Acme Looniversity library and is shown to be well-read and proficient on the computer.
 In some scenes, he is pursued by Sweetie.
-Bookworm does not speak; however, he does say something just before the football game in Buster Busts Loose on the SNES, though it is only on-screen text.
+Bookworm does not speak; however, he does say something just before the football game in Tiny Toon Adventures: Buster Busts Loose! on the SNES, though it is only on-screen text.
+He also speaks and give you instructions on the bonus games in Tiny Toon Adventures 2: Montana's Movie Madness for the Gameboy.
+Though it's only on-screen text as well.